Skip to main content

 Fieldwire is a project tool.
 It assumes someone else already sold the job.
 There is no CRM, no lead pipeline, no way to track where your next job is coming from.

-Projul includes a built-in CRM that lets you capture leads, track follow-ups, and move prospects through your sales pipeline.
+Projul includes construction CRM software that lets you capture leads, track follow-ups, and move prospects through your sales pipeline.
 When a lead turns into a job, all the information carries forward into the project.
 No copy-pasting between systems.

 Scheduling